History of rail in Dedham, Massachusetts: History

 When Norfolk County was formed in 1793, Dedham was named as the shire town, and "an influx of lawyers, politicians, and people on county business forced the town to abandon its traditional insularity and its habitual distrust of newcomers."
 Turnpikes, including those linking Boston and Providence and Dedham and Hartford, were laid through town during the first few years of the 19th century.
 Inns and taverns sprung up along the new roads as more than 600 coaches would pass through Dedham each day on their way to Boston or Providence.

 Within a few decades of the turnpikes' arrival, railroad beds were laid through Dedham.
 The railroad was at first "considered dangerous.
 It was new fangled.
 People didn’t trust it, so they wouldn’t ride it.
 Only a very few brave souls in those opening years" ever boarded one.
 This fear was short lived, however, as the first rail line came in 1836, and, by 1842, locomotives had put the stagecoach lines out of business.

 The first commuter rail service in the Boston area opened in 1839 as a branch connecting Dedham station to the main Boston-Providence line at Readville.
-It consisted of a single coach that connected to the main line train and made stops at Stone Haven and East Dedham stations.
+It consisted of a single coach that connected to the main line train and made stops at Stone Haven, East Dedham, and Oakdale stations.
 All stations on this line would eventually close on April 21, 1967.